NetSuite

 custentity_il_taxpayer_id

-Core8 only needs these when those mappings are part of the billing setup.
+Core8 only needs the optional fields when those mappings are part of the billing setup.

 Multi-currency and Capacity Notes